baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part2.md

 }
 ```
 `packet_rcv` function calls `run_filter`, which is just the BPF logic part(Currently, you can regard it as a black box.
 In the next section, we'll examine the details).
 Based on the return value of `run_filter` the packet can be filtered out or put into the queue.

+So far, you can understand BPF(or the packet filtering) is working inside kernel space.
+But the packet sniffer is a user-space application.
+The next question is how to link the filtering rules in user space to the filtering handler in kernel space.

+To answer this question, we have to understand BPF itself.
+It's right time to understand this great piece of work.

+### BPF machine

 ```c